DLZRMR/seq2subseq/README.md

 Download the REFIT raw data from the original website (https://pureportal.strath.ac.uk/en/datasets/refit-electrical-load-measurements-cleaned).

 ### UK-DALE
-Download the UK-DALE raw data from the original website ().
+Download the UK-DALE raw data from the original website (https://ukerc.rl.ac.uk/DC/cgi-bin/edc_search.pl?GoButton=Detail&WantComp=41).

 ### Preprocessing

-## Training
+## Training & Test
+We recommend importing the project into Pycharm (https://www.jetbrains.com/pycharm/) for your future research.

 ### Tips
 You can look at the loss and computation graph using tensorboard: